mvroosmalen1970/ESPHome-Duepi/README.md

 :coffee: [Buy Me A Coffee](https://buymeacoffee.com/mvroosmalen)! :coffee:
 # ESPHome-Duepi
 The Duepi EVO climate platform is a reverse engineered implementation of the app which is controlling Pellet stove heaters using a Duepi Evo Wifi module.
 With this module it is possible to control your pellet stove with **HomeAssistant** or **Homey**.
-This is in no way associated with the company Duepi and comes with no guarantees or warranty.
-Use at your own risk.
 Optionally one can send a four character code to the stove to test out new commands. <br />
 <img width="437" height="550" alt="image" src="https://github.com/user-attachments/assets/013d3f29-9061-4317-97e5-6874fd74bb2b" />
 ![Screenshot_2025-02-21_19-00-56](https://github.com/user-attachments/assets/50f06f76-f7b8-4078-a9bc-d7b59a99f2d2)